“Sighting of the Day in the Bush”

 By the way, we should mention here that other than stopping at various camps or restaurants nestled in guarded areas of the park, visitors are not allowed out of their vehicles.
 The exception would be of course, if one ran into mechanical difficulties with their mode of transportation.

 However, in these cases, its required that the emergency number listed on the entrance-to-the-park-documents must be called promptly to gain assistance in any such occurrence.
 One doesn’t want to be outside their vehicle replacing a tire in the park.

 |The baby elephant, lying on the sand unable to stand.|

-Actually, it’s dangerous to even have a hand, arm or leg outside the vehicle for any reason.
-We often shocked when we see self-driven vehicles with a passenger hanging outside the windows or sunroof.
+Actually, it’s dangerous to even have a hand, arm, or leg outside the vehicle for any reason.
+We are often shocked when we see self-driven vehicles with a passenger hanging outside the windows or sunroof.
 This is definitely the type of scenario that could attract a hungry lion, an angry cape buffalo, or a determined bull elephant.

 |Gently nudging and pushing the others assisted in getting the calf on her feet.|

 Speaking of elephants, today’s story and photos are about an encounter we had on Tuesday at the Verhami Dam while heading to the park’s exit at the Crocodile Bridge.
 We’d already had a good day and weren’t expecting to see much more during the 4 kilometers (2.5 miles) return drive to the gate.